November 2025

 Volunteer at Central Union Mission in Arlington, Virginia - Mission: NOVA

-The Mission has opened a new location at 5401 7th Road South in Arlington.
+The Mission's Virginia location at 5401 7th Road South in Arlington is flourishing!
 Join us as we offer food & clothing, bible studies, ESL and pathway to citizenship classes, computer training, job placement and legal services.
+We especially need Spanish speakers.
 To help with this new ministry outreach that is sharing gospel and meeting needs in our community, visit missionNOVA.org.
-Immediate needs are non-perishable food and volunteers to help with the various programs being offered to the community.

 In Washington DC